 Total cumulative depreciation of a tangible asset up to a specific date is called Accumulated Depreciation.
 It is the total depreciation already charged as expense in different accounting periods.
-Accumulated depreciation is a contra-asset account which, unlike an asset account, has a credit balance.
+It is a contra-asset account which, unlike an asset account, has a credit balance.

 It is shown on the balance sheet as a deduction from gross fixed assets.